goby-lang/goby/README.md

 [![codecov](https://codecov.io/gh/goby-lang/goby/branch/master/graph/badge.svg)](https://codecov.io/gh/goby-lang/goby)
 [![Readme Score](http://readme-score-api.herokuapp.com/score.svg?url=goby-lang/goby)](http://clayallsopp.github.io/readme-score?url=goby-lang/goby)

 **Goby** is an object-oriented interpreter language deeply inspired by **Ruby** as well as its core implementation by 100% pure **Go**.
-Moreover, it has standard libraries to several features such as the Plugin system.
+Moreover, it has standard libraries to provide several features such as the Plugin system.
 Note that we do not intend to reproduce whole of the honorable works of Ruby syntax/implementation/libraries.

 One of our goal is to provide web developers a sort of small and handy environment that mainly focusing on creating **API servers or microservices**.
 For this, Goby includes the following native features:

-- Tough thread/channel mechanism powered by Go's goroutine
+- Robust thread/channel mechanism powered by Go's goroutine
 - Builtin high-performance HTTP server
 - Builtin database library (currently only support PostgreSQL adapter)
 - JSON support